grapa-dev/grapa/docs-site/docs/PYTHON_TO_GRAPA_MIGRATION.md

 - **Multiprocessing**: - Use Grapa's built-in parallelism

 > **Note:** Many "missing" features are actually available in Grapa through different mechanisms.
 For example, async/await patterns are replaced by Grapa's built-in parallel processing with `.map()` and `.filter()`.

+> **Note:** Grapa grep returns results as a structured array (list of strings), not a concatenated string.
+This is different from most CLI tools and allows for more precise, programmatic handling.
+This affects edge cases (like empty pattern matches and invert matches) and should be considered when migrating scripts or tests.